andandandand/model-deployment-workshop/README.md

 The Resnet34 model is created with the `convert.py` script, `make convert` will run it and place `resnet34.onnx` in the `models` folder.

-We use GNU Make, ONNX, Docker, and Docker Compose in our sample deployment workflow.
+We use PyTorch, GNU Make, ONNX, Docker, and Docker Compose in our sample deployment workflow.

 ## Project Structure for Deployment